Washington Capitals 4, Toronto Maple Leafs 3

 However, the second frame did not go according to plan for Mike Babcock’s side.

-The Capitals stunned the Leafs over a 78-second stretch, as the visiting side surrendered three goals and trailed 4-2 before the PA announcer could finish listing each individual goal to the fans in attendance at the Capital One Arena.
+The Capitals stunned the Leafs over a 78-second stretch, as the visiting side surrendered three goals and trailed 4-2.

-The first came five minutes into the period when Evgeny Kuznetsov showed off some silky skills.
+The first came five minutes into the period when Evgeny Kuznetsov showed off some classy stick-work.
 He manoeuvred to his backhand before sliding the puck past Michael Hutchinson.

-It took all of 11 seconds for the Capitals to net another goal when Nicklas Backstrom nailed a one-timer off the assist from T. J. Oshie.
+It took all of eleven seconds for the Capitals to net another goal when Nicklas Backstrom fired in.

 John Carlson added some insurance for the Capitals just over a minute later on.
 This came after some neat one-time movement.
 Alex Ovechkin and Backstrom earned assists on the play.